Garanas/strategic-icon-mod-examples/README.md

 ## Distribution

 Please note the license of the example mods:
- - BrewLAN UI Strategic Icon Overhaul Classic: The **icons** are distributed with the CC-BY-SA-NC 4.0 license.
+ - `BrewLAN UI Strategic Icon Overhaul Classic`: The **icons** are distributed with the CC-BY-SA-NC 4.0 license.
 All rights reserved to Sean 'Balthazar' Wheeldon for the script.
- - BrewLAN UI Strategic Icon Overhaul Large: All rights reserved to Sean 'Balthazar' Wheeldon.
+ - `BrewLAN UI Strategic Icon Overhaul Large`: All rights reserved to Sean 'Balthazar' Wheeldon.
- - BrewLAN UI Strategic Icon Overhaul Small: All rights reserved to Sean 'Balthazar' Wheeldon.
+ - `BrewLAN UI Strategic Icon Overhaul Small`: All rights reserved to Sean 'Balthazar' Wheeldon.
- - Backwards Compatible Icon Overhaul: All the code has the GPLv3 license, the four example icons belong to the author of ASI.
+ - `Backwards Compatible Icon Overhaul`: All the code has the GPLv3 license, the four example icons belong to the author of ASI.

 Distributing adjusted icon packages through the vault is not permitted unless you have explicit authorisation by the right holder.
 You're free to use and adjust them for your own, personal use.